vipul2802/o365hq.com/content/services/Hybrid Office 365 Migration from your own Exchange Server.md

 1. Customer team training (could be added as an additional service)
 2. Desktop software settings
-3. Unified Messaging (US) features cannot be used in a hybrid solution in conjunction with Office 365.
+3. Unified Messaging (US) features cannot be used in a hybrid solution in conjunction with Microsoft 365.
 If you use this feature in your infrastructure, additional settings can be required depending on the solution you are using.